mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/supporting_high_dpi_displays.md

 ## Common WinForms Issues

-Most high DPI issues that plug-ins will encounter are due to owner-drawn control.
+Most high DPI issues that plugins will encounter are due to owner-drawn control.
 Here, developers have hard-coded sizes or locations, assuming the standard DPI setting.
 In these cases, custom drawn elements don’t appear correctly, or custom controls don’t work properly.

 Other issues have to do with the use of bitmaps or icons that are too small at higher DPI settings or that don’t scale well.